-Ms. Ocana and Mr. Lau reserve the right to seek cancellation on any grounds raised in the Complaint, and any other grounds as may become available on the basis of evidence presented at hearing, should a hearing be required.
-Based on the nature of their claims, however, they intend to seek a stipulation as to nonvaluation pursuant to Revenue and Taxation Code § 5142(b).
+Mr. Nemore reserves the right to seek cancellation on any grounds raised in the Complaint, and any other grounds as may become available on the basis of evidence presented at hearing, should a hearing be required.
+Based on the nature of his claims, however, Mr. Nemore intends to seek a stipulation as to nonvaluation pursuant to Revenue and Taxation Code § 5142(b).
+2

-Ms. Ocana and Mr. Lau on behalf of themselves and all others similarly situated, seek agreement from the Assessor that their Assessment Appeal Application involves only non-valuation issues, for which the Board of Equalization cannot provide an adequate remedy and have no special competence to decide.
+Mr. Nemore, on behalf of himself and all others similarly situated, seeks agreement from the Assessor that his Assessment Appeal Application involves only non-valuation issues, for which the Board of Equalization cannot provide an adequate remedy and have no special competence to decide.